-I’d always known my grandfather was often impatient, and apparently was so as a young man.
-I learned from my cousin’s family (also from Neppendorf, the same Transylvanian town as Josef) that Josef didn’t want to wait for the long visa process, so he just took off for America before his exit papers were in order.
-As we’ll see from his diary entries, he almost didn’t make it.
+My grandfather was often impatient, and apparently was so as a young man.
+I learned from my cousin’s family (from Josef’s same Transylvanian town, Neppendorf) that Josef didn’t want to wait for the long visa process, so he just took off for America before his exit papers were in order.
+He almost didn’t make it.

 Sunday, Christmas Day, December 25, 1910

-The three friends boarded the noon train to Budapest, about 270 miles away and, based on notes he made on a previous trip, a nineteen hour train ride.
-When they arrived in Budapest, on December 26th, he sent another postcard to Lisi Ebner (my future grandmother), this one much more upbeat than the one in the last post, and signed by all his companions as well:<
+The three friends boarded the noon train to Budapest, about 270 miles away and, based on notes he made on a previous trip, a nineteen-hour train ride.
+When they arrived in Budapest, on December 26th, he sent another postcard to Lisi Ebner (my future grandmother), this one much more upbeat than the one sent earlier, and signed by all his companions as well:

 I’m sharing with you that we have happily arrived in Budapest and today, on the 2nd Christmas Day, we will travel onward with the fast train, God willing.
 With greetings I wish you a Happy New Year [and] from all my colleagues.